Explore IDE Folders

 At a Glance

-This document explains the NextGen IDE workflow, including the function and persistence of each folder in your IDE.
-When you're ready to get started, see Create Your First NextGen IDE (Tutorial).
-To learn how to start, stop, restart, delete, or clone an IDE instance, see Use NextGen IDE Instances (Tutorial).
+This document explains the Human Immune System Explorer (HISE) IDE workflow, including the function and persistence of each folder in your IDE.
+When you're ready to get started, see Create Your First HISE IDE (Tutorial).
+To learn how to start, stop, restart, delete, or clone an IDE instance, see Use HISE IDEs (Tutorial).
+If you have questions, contact Support .

 IDE Basics